The War Machines

 The War MachinesSue: How is it winning?
 Is that steam supposed to be deadly?
 It looks like a mobile sauna.

-Me: I don’t see how it can possibly stop someone’s gun from firing.
+Me: I don’t see how it can possibly stop a gun from firing.
 Have we missed something important?

 Sue: Those arms are rubbish.
 It couldn’t maim someone, let alone kill them.

 Me: It’s a good job this exists.
-Could you imagine listening to this as a recon?
+Could you imagine listening to it as a recon?
 It’d be five minutes of whooshing, screaming and the odd crash.
 It would have been a nightmare.

-Sue: It’s hard enough as it is.
+Sue: It’s difficult enough as it is.
 The sound effects are doing my head in.
-It sounds like a dial-up modem we used to have.
+It sounds like a dial-up modem.
 It’s driving me mad.

 Episode 4

-All over London, War Machines are gearing up to wipe out humanity.
-To be honest, it strains credibility.
+All over London, the War Machines are gearing up to wipe out humanity.
+To be honest, it strains credibility a bit.
 So, to ramp up the severity of the threat, they hire a real-life newsreader to calm the populace.
-RTD used Paul O’Grady, Innes Lloyd used Kenneth Kendal.
-The effect is much the same.
+RTD used Paul O’Grady, Innes Lloyd employed Kenneth Kendal – the effect is much the same.

 Sue: Oh he’s real, isn’t he?
 That’s quite clever.
-He makes it feel more realistic.
+He makes the whole thing seem more realistic.

-The threat still feels rather vague though, even when a War Machine starts smashing up a nearby warehouse for no readily apparent reason.
+The threat still feels rather vague, though, especially when a War Machine starts smashing up a nearby warehouse for no apparent reason.

-Me: I am become death, destroyer of radios.
+Me: I am become death, destroyer of transistor radios.

-Me: Leave them.
-They’re just not worth it.
+Me: Leave your bins.
+They’re not worth it.

 Thankfully, the Doctor comes up with an ingenious plan to deal with this nuisance.
 Well, it’s ingenious if your foe is stupid enough to walk straight into a very obvious trap.
 And luckily for the Doctor, that’s exactly what he’s up against.